 When riding the trainer, if you start coasting and stop pedaling you will hear the freehub (click click click) sound that occurs just like out on the road when your coasting.
 That is probably the most noise the trainer actually makes, which in fact is not much noise at all.
 It certainly isn’t going to wake the neighbors.

 Both the Wahoo KICKR Core and the new KICKR (2018 model aka KICKR Version 4) will work with the KICKR Climb.
 That said, I haven’t had a chance to test the KICKR Climb with the KICKR Core yet.

 Wahoo KICKR CORE Vs Tacx Flux

 When comparing the KICKR CORE to the Tacx Flux, the CORE is clearly the better trainer, providing higher simulated grade, more power output and accuracy.

-Where the Tacx Flux might have a slight edge is on trainer weight, being a bit lighter.
+Where the Tacx Flux might have a slight edge is on overall trainer weight.

 |KICKR Core||Tacx Flux|

 |Maximum Simulated Grade||16%||10%|

 |Wireless Connectivity||ANT+ FE-C , Bluetooth Smart open||ANT+ FE-C , Bluetooth Smart open|